 How Variable Data Printing Works

 The software program works by employing a sophisticated set of rules that allow your team to personalize print output for each customer.
 This goes far beyond the standard mail merge capabilities of simply changing a name.
-Everything from the text and graphics to the use of color or images in the document can be controlled by the software rules and automatically applied during printing.
+Everything from the text and graphics to the use of color or images in the document can be controlled by software rules and automatically applied during printing.

-Who Uses VDP and When?
+Who Uses VDP And When?

-VDP in the Real World
+VDP In The Real World

-If you’re still a little unclear on the real world application of VDP, consider the following example.
 When car dealerships conduct business with clients, they collect a wealth of information about the customer, including personal identifiers (name, address, phone number, and email), purchasing patterns (buy or lease, new or used) and preferred make and model.

 Using that database of customer information, a car dealership can announce a current sale or encourage customers to consider upgrading their vehicle with the help of variable data printing.
-The VDP software can pull customer information and print out materials to mail that are personalized down to the year and type of car they are currently driving.
+The VDP software can pull customer information and print out mailing materials that are personalized down to the year and type of car they are currently driving.